-In an abundance of caution, we recommend that you take the following preventative measures to help detect and mitigate any potential misuse of your personal information:
+We recommend that you take the following preventative measures to help protect your information:

-- 1. Enroll in a complimentary, one-year membership with Experian.
+- 1. Enroll in a complimentary, 12-month membership with Experian.
 This membership will provide you with identity monitoring services, including a copy of your credit report at signup; credit monitoring; identity restoration; Experian IdentityWorks ExtendCARE; and up to \$1 million in identity theft insurance.
 Instructions on how to activate your membership are included at the end of this letter. - 2.
-Remain vigilant for incidents of fraud and identity theft by regularly reviewing your account statements and monitoring free credit reports for any unauthorized activity.
-Information on additional ways to protect your information, including how to obtain a free credit report and free security freeze, can be found at the end of this letter - 3.
+Remain alert for incidents of fraud and identity theft by regularly reviewing any account statements, free credit reports for unauthorized or suspicious activity.
+Information on additional ways to protect your information, including how to obtain a free credit report and free security freeze, can be found at the end of this letter. - 3.
 Report any incidents of suspected identity theft to your local law enforcement, state Attorney General and the major credit bureaus.